 As a health and fitness instructor, there is one thing that has stood out for me the most in the last ten years.
-It’s the sheer volume of gadgets and apps that are making it easier than ever to for people to become healthy and improve their overall wellness.
+It’s the sheer volume of gadgets and programs that are making it easier than ever to for everyone to become healthy and improve their overall wellness.

 When you type “weight loss app” into the App Store, there are two things that will always appear near the top: Noom and Weight Watchers.

 And for the purposes of this post, we have done some extensive research into what users are actually saying about them.